Qrendi

-Qrendi (Il-Qrendi) is a village in the Western Region of Malta, with a population of 3,148 people as of October 2021.
-It is located close to Mqabba, Żurrieq and Siġġiewi.
+Qrendi (Il-Qrendi) is a village in the Western Region of Malta It is located close to Mqabba, Żurrieq and Siġġiewi.
 Within its boundaries are the two Neolithic temples of Mnajdra and Ħaġar Qim.
+The population of Qrendi was 3,324 in July 2024.
+This included 1,714 males and 1,610 females; 2,985 Maltese nationals and 339 foreign nationals.

 Two annual feasts are held in Qrendi: the feast of Our Lady of Lourdes is celebrated either on the last Sunday of June or the first Sunday of July, and the Feast of the Ascension of Our Lady on 15 August.

 Although the majority of the village's old core buildings remain today, Qrendi has changed considerably in recent times.
 A bypass road has been built to divert through-traffic away from the village, modern suburb developments have been built and an open space with a bus terminus created in front of the Parish Church by removing the walled grounds from an old villa.